My Introduction has:

 When crafting body paragraphs, follow this structure: Begin with a topic sentence that presents a subtopic.
 Then give strong evidence in as many paragraphs as necessary to support this subtopic.
 Then have a sentence which transitions to your next paragraph.
 At times, this sentence can be a challenge to write.
 If you can’t think of a clever way to segue one paragraph to another, leave it alone and revisit the paragraph later.

 Give yourself a break!
+(I’m not kidding.)
 Take several short breaks while writing.
 If this means stepping away from your desk and skipping around your house, do it.
-Talk to your parent.
+Grab a snack.
+Talk to your Mom.
 Pet your dog.
 Put away your laundry.
 Do not, however, go to Facebook or other time-eaters on the Internet.
 Do not text a friend or watch a movie.
 You need a break from technology of all kinds.
 Don’t do something that you know will turn into a long time commitment.
 Get a little bit of exercise, even if it means a couple sets of jumping jacks.
 Leave for some fresh air and then read what you have written down.
 You may be surprised at how good (or bad) it really is.
 The break will also give your brain time to digest some ideas.
 You may even have a “eureka” moment and discover a good sentence for your introduction or conclusion.

 The conclusion should be written at the end.
 It should restate your thesis in different words or in a different way.
 You should briefly summarize each subtopic.
 End it with a strong clincher for a meaningful final sentence.
 This can be the hardest sentence to write, especially if you are in a rush.
 If, during your writing, you think of a clincher, write it down somewhere immediately!